-- (a) A Basic Designation permits the interpreter to interpret court proceedings in justice courts and municipal courts that are not municipal courts of record, other than a proceeding before the court in which the judge is acting as a magistrate. - (b) Dishonorable means lacking in integrity, indicating an intent to deceive or take unfair advantage of another person, or bringing disrepute to the profession of court interpretation. - (c) Licensed court interpreter means a person who is licensed by the Commission to interpret court proceedings for an individual who can hear but who does not comprehend English or communicate in English.

-- (d) A Master Designation permits the interpreter to interpret court proceedings in all courts in this State, including justice courts and municipal courts. - (e) Unethical means conduct that does not conform to generally accepted standards of conduct for professional court interpreters.
+- (a) A Basic Designation permits the interpreter to interpret court proceedings in justice courts and municipal courts that are not municipal courts of record but does not permit the interpreter to interpret a proceeding before the court in which the judge is acting as a magistrate. - (b) Dishonorable means lacking in integrity, indicating an intent to deceive or take unfair advantage of another person, or bringing disrepute to the profession of court interpretation. - (c) Licensed court interpreter means a person who is licensed by the Commission to interpret court proceedings for an individual who can hear but who has no or limited English proficiency. - (d) A Master Designation permits the interpreter to interpret court proceedings in all courts in this State, including justice courts and municipal courts. - (e) Unethical means conduct that does not conform to generally accepted standards of conduct for professional court interpreters.

-9.2 Licensing requirement
+9.2 Licensing Requirement

-- (a) The Commission must issue a court interpreter license to a person who: - (1) satisfies the requirements of Section 3.0 of these rules; - (2) prior to filing an application with the Commission, satisfactorily completes a Commission-approved orientation course of at least six hours; - (3) satisfies the examination requirements of Rule 9.3; and - (4) completes all requirements, including satisfying the examination requirements within one year of the date of the application. - (b) A license issued under this rule is valid for one year from the date of issuance and must have a language endorsement for each language that the applicant will interpret.
+- (a) The Commission must issue a court interpreter license to a person who: - (1) satisfies the requirements of Section 3.0 of these rules; - (2) prior to filing an application with the Commission, satisfactorily completes a Commission-approved orientation course of at least six hours; - (3) satisfies the examination requirements of Rule 9.3; and - (4) completes all requirements, including satisfying the examination requirements within one year of the date of the application. - (b) A license issued under this rule must have a language endorsement for each language that the applicant will interpret.